-4/98 EUROPEAN DOWNSTREAM OIL INDUSTRY SAFETY PERFORMANCE - STATISTICAL SUMMARY OF REPORTED INCIDENTS - 1997 AND OVERVIEW 1993 TO 1997 which together represent over 90% of the oil refining capacity in the region.
+4/98 EUROPEAN DOWNSTREAM OIL INDUSTRY SAFETY PERFORMANCE - STATISTICAL SUMMARY OF REPORTED INCIDENTS - 1997 AND OVERVIEW 1993 TO 1997

+This report is the fourth by CONCAWE reviewing the safety performance of the downstream oil industry in Western Europe.
+It includes the results of 27 companies which together represent over 90% of the oil refining capacity in the region.
 Of the 27 companies, 18 gave data for both contractors and employees.
 It is therefore a representative sample of the industry.
 However, as the data for some companies is incomplete, the most important results are quoted as frequencies.